freealise/freealise/ar/README.md

 docs: get commentary (preferably written first) out of program
 in order of not succession but execution, to wiki with toc and markdown

-//foil is covered by food-grade wax from cheese;
+//foil is covered by food-grade white wax like the one from cheese;
 make (wet or papier mache with starch + water for natural beings) paper models from depth maps with texture
 drawn from pano thumbnails with large fov stitched together,
 embossed with cardboard and stylus / wire / foil / wax and painted in CMYK